Supersamu/mazelib/docs/MAZE_SOLVE_ALGOS.md

 Random mouse may never finish.
 Technically.
 It is certainly inefficient in time, but very efficient in memory.

-I highly recommen that this solver run in the default pruning mode, to get rid of all unnecessary branches, and backtracks, in the solution.
+I highly recommend that this solver run in the default pruning mode, to get rid of all unnecessary branches, and backtracks, in the solution.

 ## Recursive Backtracker